-Implant-based dental rehabilitations have, for a number of decades, become the preferred steadfast and life-changing solution for those missing single or multiple natural teeth.
+Implant-based dental rehabilitations have, for a number of decades, become the preferred and life-changing solution for those missing single or multiple natural teeth.
 Yet, despite long term success rates of over 95%, osseointegrated dental implants remain susceptible to diseases, with many of them bringing about implant failure.

 One emerging issue is the problem of peri-implantitis, which causes a destructive inflammatory process that affects the soft and hard tissues surrounding dental implants.

 Although periodontal pathogens present in failing implants are similar to those found in various other forms of periodontal disease, surprisingly, there is no accepted or well-established treatment protocol for peri-implantitis.